Table of contents

 By nature the fares are foreseen to be used in combination with other fares, However a fare from one provider could be used to create a product.
 This is mainly done with offline fares as for OSDM online the original products of the provider can be accessed.
 Converting a single online fare from only one provider without combining it is not recommended and might be prohibited by the provider.

 As fares are only building blocks to construct a product they do not include all data a product based admission includes.
-The Fare and Fulfillments on Fares do not include:

-Additionally Fares include data to support the construction process.
+Fares include data to support the construction process.
 These are not included in products like admissions.

 • Combination Models defining the allowed combinations with other fares